st-raga/technical-assessment/README.md

 # Technical Assessment

-This project uses Java, Selenium, TestNG, and Maven to implement a set of tests organized using the Page Object Model (POM).
+This project uses Java, Selenium, TestNG, and Maven to implement a set of tests, organized using the Page Object Model (POM).

 ## Project Structure